LLC: A Step-by-Step Guide

 The purpose of your business should be a general statement that describes the overall activities of your LLC.
 This purpose does not need to be specific or detailed, but it should accurately reflect the type of business you plan to operate.

-Misunderstandings to Avoid: Providing a vague or unclear purpose for your business can result in misunderstandings or confusion about the type of business you plan to operate.
-Make sure to provide a clear and concise purpose that accurately reflects the type of business you plan to execute.
+Providing a vague or unclear purpose for your business can result in misunderstandings or confusion about the type of business you plan to operate.
+Make sure to provide a clear and concise purpose that accurately reflects the type of business you plan to open.

 Add an Operating Agreement